marianokamp/AIND-Isolation/report/heuristic_analysis.md

 the player itself vs all moves left (player's moves: \(M_p\) and opponent's
 moves: \(M_o\)) and also gives more weight to the opponents moves.

-The results are somewhat encouraging and for the future it would be interesting to experiment with the weights.
+The results are somewhat encouraging - beating ID_Improved consistently - and for the future it would be interesting to experiment with the weights.

 \(r = \left(\frac{M_p}{1+M_p+3M_o}\right)\)